Cyber Security Awareness Training for Employees

 Threat actors are continually updating their tactics, techniques, and procedures (TTPs) to better their chances of email delivery and payload execution.
 Security awareness programs need to operationalize TTPs and turn them into learning moments.

 Security awareness and security operations should work together closely.
 When security awareness gets real intelligence on real attacks, the team can better prepare users—and ensure protection in a rapidly changing world.
-Request a Demo now.

-Show Executives the Value of Security Awareness
+Show Executives the Value of Phishing Awareness Training

 Security budgets are finite and all departments want their share.
 To maximize investment in security programs, executive stakeholders need to see return on investment.
 Security awareness teams must communicate success with metrics demonstrating a stronger resiliency to phishing.